kaihendry/dabase.com/content/blog/Shop-front.md

 Stripe connect.
 Say the item is for 100 USD, an expected breakdown would be:

 1. 5USD going to Stripe (this includes Visa costs)
-2. 5USD going to Influencer
+2. 5USD going to you, the Influencer
-3. 90USD going to Vendor
+3. 90USD going to the product Vendor (who delivers the product)

 Sidenote: Where is my cut as the developer of "Shop front"?
 I do not intend to have one!